Jerrysuper123/Movie-Title-Listing/movie-titles/README.md

 # Movie listing app

-This app renders some movies and series, completed within one week.
+This app renders a list of movies or TV series, completed within one week.

-- Deployed on Oracle Cloud Port 80, access the live link [here](http://138.2.69.2/#/).
+- Deployed on Oracle Cloud Port 80, access the live link [here](http://138.2.69.2/#/)
 - DNS not deployed yet (might try Oralce Dynamic DNS if more time is given)

 # Major Consideration